-Join Timothy Pintello for an in-depth discussion in this video Managing groups and group memberships, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Managing groups and group memberships, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Now that we've learned how to create groups,…let's go ahead and look at how we can manage those groups.…The way we can manage those groups…is to come up to our Tools and click our…Active Directory Users and Computers tool and bring that up.…Once we bring up the tool, we go ahead and click…the domain we want, in this case randomdomain,…and we see our different nodes here.…The node we're interested in is the Users node,…where all of our groups and users are located.…As you can see, our PatchDistro and PublicInformation groups…are still there, which we created earlier.…